arashl1364/BFMediate/README.md

 ```

-Distribution of the indirect effect can be computed simply by multiplying the posteriors of beta_1 and beta_2.
-A simple assessment of marginal posterior uncertainty is available by computing estimates of posterior quantiles:
+The distribution of the indirect effect is obtained by multiplying posterior draws of beta_1 and beta_2.
+An assessment of marginal posterior uncertainty is available by computing estimates of posterior quantiles:

 ```
 hist(out_1$beta_M[,2] * out_1$beta_Y[,2])   #plotting the distribution of the indirect effect